 Why Mold Loves Ductwork

-Ductwork provides an optimal environment for mold growth: dark interior, moderate temperature, organic debris (dust is organic), and (most importantly) humidity.
-When condensation forms in the duct system, mold colonies can establish within days.
+Ductwork provides an ideal environment for mold growth: dark interior, moderate temperature, organic debris (dust is organic), and (most importantly) humidity.
+When HVAC systems develop in the duct system, mold colonies can establish within days.

 Palm Harbor's climate factors into the problem.
-FL summers are hot and humid, air conditioning cycles pull moisture from indoor air but condensation can form in duct interiors.
+FL summers are muggy, air conditioning cycles pull moisture from indoor air but condensation can form in duct interiors.
 Winter's dry air is less of a concern, but summers are prime mold-growth seasons.

 Signs You Have Mold in Your Ducts